|Five Things that Elder Law Attorneys are Thankful For

-This is the time of year we like to pause and reflect on that for which we are thankful.
+This is the time of year I like to pause and reflect on that for which I am thankful.
 In our personal lives, we often share these thoughts around the table at Thanksgiving.
 In our professional life, the words “thank you” are not said often enough.
-I would like to dedicate this year’s Thanksgiving message to say “thank you” for the people and things that make our lives more fulfilling.
-Here are five things that I am thankful for as an Elder Law attorney helping families across Long Island.
-I am sure many of my colleagues are equally thankful for being part of such a vibrant community of professionals and caregivers who dedicate so much time helping others in need.
+I would like to extend this message to say “thank you” for the people and things that make our lives more fulfilling.
+Here are five things we Elder Law attorneys are thankful for.

 The Ability to Help Clients Plan Before a Crisis Happens

 Elder Law attorneys care greatly for their senior clients and like to see things go smoothly for them, especially as difficult issues arise, such as finding and paying for long-term care.
 Clients who understand the need to plan early are more likely to find a smooth path into these transitions.